LA based Mixing / Mastering engineer with tons of Pop, EDM and Singer-Songwriter credits.

-- Most projects will be turned around in 48 hours (First Draft).
+- Most projects will have a rough mix turned around in 48 hrs (unless otherwise noted)

-- Unlimited Revision Policy - I'm not happy until you're happy.
+- Unlimited Revision Policy - I'm not happy until you are!

 Jason is an incredibly skilled engineer, producer, and musician!
 Not only is he wonderful to work with, but as a songwriter, he always supports and encourages the collaboration process.
 We have worked together throughout the years and I would highly recommend him to anyone!

 Jason Haag is truly a great artist at his craft but not just as the wizard behind the helm of mixing/mastering your tracks but also as a

 sound engineer, songwriting and Multi instrumentalist.
 He has personally helped me develop several songs and I highly recommend Jason Haag for any style of music.

 Jason is an amazing talent to work with.
 His mixing, and production skills are too notch.
 He is a consummate professional with impeccable communication.
 I really enjoy working with him, and hope to do more in the future!

 I worked with Jason on a personal project.
 He brought the professionalism, talent, and all around fun that I was looking for.
 He is an artist, and cares about your work.
 Wonderful execution and look forward to working with him again in the future.

 Interview with Jason Haag

 Q: What questions do customers most commonly ask you?
 What's your answer?